mattermost/docs/source/deployment/mobile-app-deployment.rst

 Enterprise Mobile Management (EMM) Providers
 ********************************************

 EMM Providers develop software that helps enterprise teams manage secure mobile technology deployments.
-This includes the use of mobile devices and usage ready applications.
+This includes the use of mobile devices and usage-ready applications.

 Most large enterprise teams are familiar with `Enterprise Mobile Management <https://en.wikipedia.org/wiki/Enterprise_mobility_management>`_ providers, or EMMs.
 If this is a new term for you, review `Appendix B <https://docs.google.com/document/d/1BhHla4medUGVSWuBPNuoz_h5f85MdlIQWcRn5N2WUos/edit#heading=h.pn9oiqr3rebj>`_ for a list of providers and relevant information.

-For those taking on larger deployments, we assume you are already using an EMM Provider.
+For those taking on larger deployments, we assume you are already using an EMM provider.

 The AppConfig standard is the critical element when deploying Mattermost via an EMM.